ffwff/hana/DOCUMENTATION.md

 * If the module name starts with a `/`, it will lookup and import the file relative to the root filesystem directory.
 * Otherwise, it will lookup and import the file in the path specified by `HANA_PATH` environment variable.

+Circular dependency is undefined behavior.
+The interpreter may break if you do this.

 # Virtual machine

 Hana has a stack-based virtual machine written in C. Code passed on to the interpreter will